Fra56-bit/AnimeUnityStreamer/README.md

 2. Make changes to the Kotlin files in the `app/src/main` directory
 3. Build using Gradle: `./gradlew assembleDebug`
 4. The output APK will be in `app/build/outputs/apk/debug/`
+5. Compress the APK into a ZIP file named `AnimeUnity.zip`
+6. Place the ZIP file in the `builds` directory

+### Automatic Building

+This repository uses GitHub Actions to automatically build the plugin when changes are pushed to the main branch.
+The workflow:

+1. Compiles the plugin using Gradle
+2. Creates the `AnimeUnity.zip` file
+3. Updates the file in the `builds` directory
+4. Makes the compiled plugin available for download

 ## Structure